upgini/upgini/README.md

 ## 💻 How does it work?

 ### 🧹 Search dataset validation
-We validate and clean search initialization dataset under the hood:
+We validate and clean the search‑initialization dataset under the hood:

- - сheck you **search keys** columns format;
+ - check your **search keys** columns' formats;
  - check zero variance for label column;
  - check dataset for full row duplicates.
-If we find any, we remove duplicated rows and make a note on share of row duplicates;
+If we find any, we remove them and report their share;
- - check inconsistent labels  - rows with the same features and keys but different labels, we remove them and make a note on share of row duplicates;
+ - check inconsistent labels  - rows with the same features and keys but different labels, we remove them and report their share;
- -  remove columns with zero variance  - we treat any non **search key** column in search dataset as a feature, so columns with zero variance will be removed
+ - remove columns with zero variance - we treat any non **search key** column in the search dataset as a feature, so columns with zero variance will be removed

 ### ❔ Supervised ML tasks detection
 We detect ML task under the hood based on label column values.
 Currently we support: